0xPolygonMiden/miden-vm/miden/README.md

 )
 .unwrap();

-// fetch the stack, truncating to the first element let stack = outputs.stack_truncated(1);
+// fetch the stack outputs, truncating to the first element let stack = outputs.stack_truncated(1);

 // the output should be the 50th Fibonacci number